 Taraxacum, widely known as Dandelion, is a large genus of more than 500 species of herbaceous perennials in the Asteraceae family, native to Eurasia.

-The name “taraxacum” comes from the Greek words “taraxos” (“disorder”) and “akos” (“remedy”).
+The genus name Taraxacum comes from the Greek words “taraxos”, which means “disorder” and “akos”, meaning “remedy”.

 Its seeds are often carried miles away from their origin, due to their seed-bearing parachutes and ability to attract pollinators.
 With its deep roots, Dandelions will consume as much water as possible and dominate other species nearby.
-It is often resistant to many herbicides and in some cases it’s really hard to get rid of them.
+They are often resistant to many herbicides and in some cases it’s really hard to get rid of them.

-Both leaves and roots can be used in the form of remedies in teas, creams and tonics.
-Dandelions have been used for centuries in medicine for detoxification, inflammation reduction, as a natural diuretic and antioxidant.
-Dandelion contains abundant amounts of vitamins, minerals and other nutrients such as Vitamin A, C, K, calcium, potassium, iron, manganese, proteins, carbohydrates and beta carotene.
-It is considered as a remedy treating a wide variety of maladies, including allergies, colds, flus, sore throat, snoring, nosebleeds, anemia, arthritis, gout, spasms and tuberculosis.
+Both leaves and roots can be used in teas, creams and tonics.
+Dandelions have been used for centuries for detoxification, inflammation reduction, as a natural diuretic and antioxidant.
+The plant contains abundant amounts of vitamins, minerals and other nutrients such as Vitamin A, C, K, calcium, potassium, iron, manganese, proteins, carbohydrates and beta carotene.
+It is effective in treating a wide variety of ailments including allergies, colds, flues, sore throats, snoring, nosebleeds, anemia, arthritis, gout, spasms and tuberculosis.
 It can be helpful in treating skin conditions like acne, eczema, hives, rosacea and sunburns.
 It also helps with flatulence, constipation, candida and indigestion.

 As a food, Dandelions are valuable because they are an amazing source of nutrients.
 They can be harvested heavily, eaten fresh or dried for tea.
 All parts of the plant are edible.

 Taraxacum Plant Data

 The flowers are usually bright yellow, but they can be darker or even white, such as Taraxacum albidum.